khoaHyh/twitter-clone-api/HIGHLIGHTS.md

 <br />

 The idea is that each tweet may contain a 'pointer' to another tweet.
 This pointer is named 'reply_to' in the tweet schema.
 Each tweet also contains property 'thread' which is an array which possibly contains tweets replying to it.
-These optional pointers gives us flexibility by allowing a tweet to be a standalone tweet, a reply, or a thread starter and a reply.
+These optional pointers give us flexibility by allowing a tweet to be a standalone tweet, a reply, or a thread starter and a reply.

 <br />